Skip to content

 Location of Thanet health hub

-What could the hub include?
+What will the hub include?

 The project is being led by the East Kent Health and Care Partnership, which is made up of health, care and voluntary sector organisations.
 Kent Community Health NHS Foundation Trust will lease the building, renovating it to include consultation, counselling and treatment rooms.